FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 much I could end up building with it and really ended up enjoying it way more that I had expected so I thought I'd share what I've learned.

 To start let's go over the tools we are going to be using to work with the LLVM IR.
-The two primary CLI tools we are going to need are the interpreter `lli`, a linker `llvm-link`, a compiler `llc` and lastly `clang` to do the work to get us a runnable executable.
+The primary CLI tools we are going to need are the interpreter `lli`, a linker `llvm-link`, and a compiler `llc`.
 Most of these unfortunately don't come with the default llvm installs from package managers like `apt`, `brew` or `choco`, which means we would need to build LLVM from source to use them and that is a _huge chore_ since most computers will take multiple hours to generate an LLVM build.
 Up until version 14 or so a noble volunteer was doing that work for us and uploading them to the LLVM repository but unfortunately that doesn't seem to be happening any more.
 If you want to avoid building LLVM, I have a [github repo](https://github.com/FreeMasen/llvm-builds/releases) with a few versions available to download.
 Once you have your llvm build in place, you'll probably want to add the `bin` directory to your path which will allow us to use the above commands to build or execute our programs.

 Now that we have our system setup to execute some code, let's go over some basics of the language.
 To start, llvm uses a special starting character to differentiate between variable names and